SasView/sasview.github.io/faq.md

 ### Why will SasView no longer start?

-*   There appear to be some situations where SasView fails to start with the message 'cannot execute script sasview'.
+*   There appear to be some situations where SasView fails to start.
+Either a message 'cannot execute script sasview' appears, or the 'splash screen' appears but nothing further happens.
 One or more of the following conditions is usually present:
-     *   SasView was installed on a Windows 10 machine
+     *   SasView was installed on a Windows 10 machine.
-     *   A new or fresh install of SasView 5.x has been performed
+     *   A new or fresh install of SasView 5.x has been performed.
-     *   The machine already had an existing installation of an earlier version of SasView (typically SasView 4.x)
+     *   The machine already had an existing installation of an earlier version of SasView (typically SasView 4.x).
+     *   Your external internet connection is routed through a proxy server with particularly restrictive policies.

 *   It is perfectly fine to install multiple versions of SasView on the same machine as long as they are installed to separate folders.
 From SasView 5.0.3 this happens automatically during installation, but earlier versions of SasView will need a unique installation folder name to be specified (eg, C:\SasView-v422).